matesh/mqttk/README.md

 The built package will appear in the dist/ directory.

 ## MacOS appimage
-⚠️ This is highly experimental and needs refiniement ⚠️ When building the app, use the system interpreter, or the interpreter available via homebrew.
+:warning: This is highly experimental and needs refiniement
+:warning: When building the app, use the system interpreter, or the interpreter available via homebrew.
 Conda or other interpreters can cause your system to crash entirely (kernel panic) which issue is outside of the code of this software.
 This crash happens under certain circumstances when switching to the app via mission control or the dock.
 Use other interpreters at your own risk!